Mahmoud Samir Fayed

 Mahmoud Samir Fayed (born December 29, 1986) is a computer programmer, known as the creator of the PWCT programming language.
 PWCT is a free open source visual programming language for software development.
 He also created or designed Ring.
 He is a researcher at King Saud University.
 Prior to that, he worked at the Riyadh Techno Valley in the Information and Communication Technology Incubator.

 Background

 Fayed started to learn computer programming at 10 years old under the supervision of his father who works as a computer programmer.
 He started using the Clipper programming language under MS-DOS.
 In 2006 he wrote free Arabic programming books.
 He studied computer science at the Faculty of Electronic Engineering, Menoufia University, Egypt, graduating in 2008.

-Fayed received a Master's degree in 2017, from the College of Computer and Information Sciences, King Saud University, Saudi Arabia.
+Fayed received a Master's degree in 2017 and a PhD in 2025, from the College of Computer and Information Sciences, King Saud University, Saudi Arabia.

 Career

 PWCT language

 In 2005 Fayed began work on a new visual programming language called PWCT and distributed it as a free-open source project in 2008.